-For those interested in learning Arabic from scratch and with greater structure, students may want to consider NaTakallam’s curriculum option may be perfect for you!
+If you’re interested in learning Arabic from scratch or further developing your proficiency with greater structure, NaTakallam’s curriculum option may be perfect for you!

 Based on the textbook ‘Arabiyyat al-Naas’, this curriculum differs from other Arabic language programs by integrating colloquial Arabic with Modern Standard Arabic (MSA) in a way that reflects the use of the language by native speakers.

 Pioneered by Munther Younes, who is part of the Institute for Integrated Arabic, this approach is used at Cornell University, where Dr. Younes leads the Arabic department.

 NaTakallam has already conducted two annual trainings in Beirut, in which our Syrian Conversation Partners (CP) have undergone a 4-day training on delivering this unique, real-life oriented teaching approach.